Alternate-day fasting is one way to do intermittent fasting.

 Here are a few examples of meals that are suitable for fasting days:

-Bottom Line: There are no strict guidelines regarding what to eat and drink on fasting days.
-It’s best to stick to high-protein foods and vegetables, as well as low-calorie or calorie-free beverages.
+There are no strict guidelines regarding what to eat and drink on fasting days.
+It’s best to stick to high protein foods and vegetables, as well as low calorie or calorie-free beverages.

 Studies have shown that alternate-day fasting is safe for most people.

-Some think that ADF increases your risk of binge eating, but studies found that it actually decreased depression and binge eating.
-It also improved restrictive eating and body image perception among people with obesity (59).
+Some think that ADF increases your risk of binge eating, but studies have found that it may help reduce binge eating behavior and decrease depressive symptoms.

-You should check with a doctor before trying this if you have a medical condition or are currently taking any medications.
+Be sure to consult a healthcare provider before trying this eating pattern if you have a medical condition or are currently taking any medications.

-It has several benefits over traditional calorie-restricted diets, and is linked to major improvements in many health markers.
+It may have benefits over traditional calorie-restricted diets in some cases.
+It’s also linked to major improvements in many health markers.

-The best part of all is that it is surprisingly easy to stick to, because you only need to “diet” every other day.
+The best part of all is that it’s surprisingly easy to stick to, as you only need to “diet” every other day.